andrzejdus/vga-renderer/README.md

-# Mode 13h
+# VGA
-DOS 16 bit, real mode app that draws some stuff in pure VGA Mode 13h (320 x 200, 256 colors, 18 bit palette).
+DOS 16 bit, real mode app that draws some stuff on VGA display hardware.
+At the moment code uses [Mode X](https://en.wikipedia.org/wiki/Mode_X).

 # How can I build it?
 Use WATCOM compiler, it can cross compile to DOS 16 bit.